-Melt in your mouth, healthier, easy crockpot butter chicken is a creamy Indian inspired dish, using anti-inflammatory rich spices, coconut milk, tomato paste, and yogurt.
+Melt in your mouth, healthier, easy crockpot butter chicken is a creamy Indian inspired dish, that is low carb, using anti-inflammatory rich spices, coconut milk, tomato paste, and yogurt.

 A make ahead slow cooker or stovetop meal comes together quickly for a wholesome weeknight meal, or is perfect for a chilly winter weekend.